School Sisters of Notre Dame: Governance

 The original rule of the School Sisters of Notre Dame, approved by Pope Pius IX in 1865, allowed Blessed Theresa and her successors, instead of local bishops, to govern the congregation.
 The main motherhouse was moved from Neunburg vorm Wald to Munich in 1843 and remained there until the 1950s.
 Today, the Generalate of the Congregation can be found in Rome, Italy.

+Provinces

+The global congregation is currently divided into provinces, each with their own provincial council and province-level governance.